 - Medical School: Tufts University School of Medicine, Boston, MA, MD

-- General Surgery, Residency and Chief Resident: Long Island Jewish Medical Center, New Hyde Park, NY
+- General Surgery, Residency & Chief Resident: Long Island Jewish Medical Center, New Hyde Park, NY

 - Hand Surgery and Microsurgery, Fellowship: Baylor College of Medicine, Houston, TX